-Three continents are represented in all, and at least one of the songs has already made it into the contributing bandís live set.
-None of the tracks have achieved a commercial release yet, but I dare say a couple will make that leap eventually.
+Three continents are represented in all, and at least three of the songs have already made it into the contributing bandís live set.
+The Jetsonics gave us our first commercial release by including Cruel Lizzie Vickers

 Weíve already got multiple versions of several songs up there, including Nathaniel Mobbs

 , so please donít feel youíre too late to make your own contribution.